pawl/nightmare_forms/README.md

 ### Conclusion

 I think server-side forms make simple forms simpler and complex dynamic forms even more complex.
+So, this repo will use the "Client-side Form w/ Vue.js" method.

+### Credit
+* Front-end is based on: https://medium.com/@rodrigosmaniotto/integrating-django-and-vuejs-with-vue-cli-3-and-webpack-loader-145c3b98501a